andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 - A `service`_ artifact: Something to indicate how to route things on the network, and to where.

-We'll start with the deployment.
+We'll start with the *deployment* [KDEP]_.

+  A Deployment provides declarative updates for Pods and Replica Sets (the next-generation Replication Controller).
+You only need to describe the desired state in a Deployment object, and the Deployment controller will change the actual state to the desired state at a controlled rate for you.

 The deployment I'm using is below.
 I've heavily commented it, to explain what each constituent part is for.
 Create a file called `50-cache.dep.yaml`, and paste in the below.

 ..
 Code:: yaml